hitodama/libps4-boilerplate/README.md

 	- Load (determine the id of) libkernel.sprx, resolve the symbol sceKernelLoadStartModule to load and potentially start any other needed modules in the future
 	- Save the address of lsm in static (global) variables (bss)
 2. If the call is the first call to a module
-	- sceKernelLoadStartModule the module by name
+	- sceKernelLoadStartModule the module
 	- Save the address in the modules static global variable (bss)
 3. If the call is the first call to a function
-	- sceKernelDlsym the function by name
+	- sceKernelDlsym the function
 	- Save the address into a (hidden) local variable (bss)

 Afterwards the call is performed against the hidden function address, regardless of which of these conditions was true.
-So most function calls in a module will only need to resolve their own symbol, and that only once.
-Afterwards, they are redirected without further performance impacts (aside from the negligible redirection (jmp) itself.
-In return, functions don't need to be pointers, and std headers can easily be imported without a translation.
+So most function calls will only need to resolve their own symbol, and that only once.
+Afterwards, they are redirected without further performance impacts (aside from the negligible redirection (jmp) itself).

-On error, of either of the obove steps of resolution.
-The call performs no operation and returns -1.
-This is at best avoided (since -1 may be a desired valid return value (e.g. strcmp), however as the generator is able to check all functions for they ability to be resolved - and error should not occur on a `check` generated libps4 build.
-The prevention of runtime complications (such as out of memory during resolution) will further be a mart of the libraries hardening process.
+On error, in either of the above resolution steps, the call performs no operation and returns -1.
+This is at best avoided (since -1 may be a valid return value (e.g. strcmp).
+The generator is able to `check` all functions for their ability to be resolved.
+So before generating libps4 - each of the symbols will be checked.
+As such, a resolve error should never occur during normal operation.
+The prevention of runtime and sce restructions (such as out of memory during resolution or a limit on module loads) will be addressed down the line, once further understood.

 ##Files
 ```